 The Pro Bono Certificate awarded will be reflected on the student’s official transcript.

 To receive credit toward the Pro Bono Certificate, students must submit their hours to the deans office by completing a paper Pro Bono Submission Form and submitting to Assistant Dean Marc Pearce, or by completing the online Pro Bono Submission Form, for each pro bono project completed.

 To ensure pro bono credit will be awarded for the volunteer work performed, students should seek pre-approval from Assistant Dean Marc Pearce prior to commencement of the work, unless the work is advertised as “pre-approved.”

-As a reminder, any pro bono worked deemed “legal services” must be supervised by an attorney and must comply with the Supreme Court Rules pertaining to senior certification and/or the unauthorized practice of law, as applicable.
+As a reminder, any pro bono work deemed “legal services” must be supervised by an attorney and must comply with the Supreme Court Rules pertaining to senior certification and/or the unauthorized practice of law, as applicable.
 Students should also review the UPL Endorsement regarding pro bono legal work students can perform under lawyer supervision.

 *For graduating students, all pro bono hours must be submitted to the Dean’s Office by April 10 in order for awards received to be reflected on the student’s transcript and on the graduation program.